Pink Floyd: Preceding the band

-Roger Waters and Nick Mason met while studying architecture at the London Polytechnic at Regent Street.
+Waters and Mason met while studying architecture at the London Polytechnic at Regent Street.
 They first played music together in a group formed by fellow students Keith Noble and Clive Metcalfe, with Noble's sister Sheilagh.
 Richard Wright, a fellow architecture student, joined later that year, and the group became a sextet, Sigma 6.
 Waters played lead guitar, Mason drums, and Wright rhythm guitar, later moving to keyboards.
 The band performed at private functions and rehearsed in a tearoom in the basement of the Regent Street Polytechnic.
 They performed songs by the Searchers and material written by their manager and songwriter, fellow student Ken Chapman.

-In September 1963, Waters and Mason moved into a flat at 39 Stanhope Gardens near Crouch End in London, owned by Mike Leonard, a part-time tutor at the nearby Hornsey College of Art and the Regent Street Polytechnic.
+In September 1963, Waters and Mason moved into a flat at 39 Stanhope Gardens, Highgate in London, owned by Mike Leonard, a part-time tutor at the nearby Hornsey College of Art and the Regent Street Polytechnic.
 Mason moved out after the 1964 academic year, and guitarist Bob Klose moved in during September 1964, prompting Waters's switch to bass.
 Sigma 6 went through several names, including the Meggadeaths, the Abdabs and the Screaming Abdabs, Leonard's Lodgers, and the Spectrum Five, before settling on the Tea Set.
-In 1964, as Metcalfe and Noble left to form their own band, guitarist Syd Barrett joined Klose and Waters at Stanhope Gardens.
-Barrett, two years younger, had moved to London in 1962 to study at the Camberwell College of Arts.
-Waters and Barrett were childhood friends; Waters had often visited Barrett and watched him play guitar at Barrett's mother's house.
-Mason said about Barrett: "In a period when everyone was being cool in a very adolescent, self-conscious way, Syd was unfashionably outgoing; my enduring memory of our first encounter is the fact that he bothered to come up and introduce himself to me."
+In September 1963, as Metcalfe and Noble left to form their own band, the guitarist Syd Barrett joined Klose and Waters at Stanhope Gardens.

-Noble and Metcalfe left the Tea Set in late 1963, and Klose introduced the band to singer Chris Dennis, a technician with the Royal Air Force (RAF).
-In December 1964, they secured their first recording time, at a studio in West Hampstead, through one of Wright's friends, who let them use some down time free.
-Wright, who was taking a break from his studies, did not participate in the session.
+Klose introduced the band to the singer Chris Dennis, a technician with the Royal Air Force (RAF).
+In December 1964, they secured their first recording time, at a studio in West Hampstead, through one of Wright's friends, who let them use some downtime free.
+Wright, who was taking a break from his studies, did not participate.
 When the RAF assigned Dennis a post in Bahrain in early 1965, Barrett became the band's frontman.
 Later that year, they became the resident band at the Countdown Club near Kensington High Street in London, where from late night until early morning they played three sets of 90 minutes each.
-During this period, spurred by the group's need to extend their sets to minimise song repetition, the band realised that "songs could be extended with lengthy solos", wrote Mason.
-After pressure from his parents and advice from his college tutors, Klose quit the band in mid-1965 and Barrett took over lead guitar.
+During this period, spurred by the need to extend their sets to minimise song repetition, the band realised that "songs could be extended with lengthy solos", wrote Mason.
+After pressure from his parents and advice from his college tutors, Klose quit in mid-1965 and Barrett took over lead guitar.